RedstormJones/SPDX_Eclipse_Plugin/README.md

 - Jonathan Freire e Silva ([jonathanPHP](https://github.com/jonathanPHP))
  - Software Quality Analyst
  - Application Developer

+To see project specific roles for each contributor, please see the [Roles](https://github.com/TCF-30/SPDX_Eclipse_Plugin/wiki/Roles) wiki page.

 To become a contributer to the SPDX Eclipse Plugin, please see our [How to Contribute](https://github.com/TCF-30/SPDX_Eclipse_Plugin/wiki/How-To-Contribute) wiki page.